Pema Choepel Mallu DVM, CVA, MAc, LAc

 As I practiced holistic medicine with my animal patients, more and more of my clients asked me if I could treat them too.
 I decided to deepen my studies and spent three years in postdoctoral training at Tai Sophia where I earned my Master’s degree in Human Acupuncture in 2010.
 I saw both human and animal patients until my partner, Dr. Kitty Raichura, died in 2016.
 Since then, I have dedicated my skills solely to animal patients.

-I live with two other Buddhist nuns and our three dogs: two Peke-A-Poos, Oliver and Serena, and Janelle, a chow husky cross who comes to work with me every day and acts as the clinic nurse calming the patients.
-In my spare time I like to go to the movies or have a meal with friends.
-My favorite pass time is sitting in my recliner relaxing or meditating and watching my dogs sleep.
+I live in Germantown with my two dogs Bodhi, a Poochon and Jack, a Yorkiepoo.
+My previous dog, Janelle, a chow husky cross who came to work with me every day and acted as the clinic nurse calming the patients died in 2020.
+In my spare time I like to stay in touch with my family and friends, watch movies, and play with my dogs at my friend’s farm.
+My favorite pass time is sitting in my recliner relaxing, meditating, praying and watching my dogs play or sleep.

 Cecelia Bonfils – Hospital Manager

 Cecelia Bonfils has been with HVH since May of 2015, and she really enjoys being able to bring her dog Lily to work with her.

 Cecelia was born in Washington, DC and moved to Montgomery County as a child.
 She even graduated from Seneca Valley High School.
 After college she lived in Virginia and Georgia and returned to Maryland in 2005.
 She has worked as a mediator, a church administrator, a paralegal, and an office manager.

 In her spare time, Cecelia likes to read science fiction and walk in the woods.